 View more on Belgium

 An Antwerp city break is a great idea for a weekend with kids and those who want to explore the second largest city in Belgium.
-In terms of tourist popularity, it is inferior to Brussels.
-But it is worth seeing because it is unlike any other European city with its architecture and mixture of cultures. …
+In terms of tourist popularity, it is less visited than Brussels.
+But it is worth seeing because it is unlike any other European city with its architecture and mixture of …